-Dr. Fox added, "This first patent covers AVX-176, an orally administered antibody designed to bind to gluten, the dietary protein that provokes celiac disease in susceptible patients. in vitro data are encouraging and we hope to be able to develop a product in the near future."
+Dr. Fox added, "This first patent covers AVX-176, an orally administered antibody designed to bind to gluten, the dietary protein that provokes celiac disease in susceptible patients.
+We are currently conducting an NIH supported program to advance the development of AVX-176 into pre-clinical models of celiac disease.
+Preliminary in vitro data are encouraging and we hope to be able to develop a product in the near future."

 About celiac disease: Celiac disease is an inherited, autoimmune disease in which the lining of the small intestine is damaged from eating gluten and other proteins found in wheat, barley, rye, and possibly oats.
 Celiac disease is also known as celiac sprue, nontropical sprue, and gluten-sensitive enteropathy.
 The disease can develop at any point in life, from infancy to late adulthood.
 The symptoms of celiac disease can vary significantly from person to person with the most common being abdominal bloating and pain, chronic diarrhea, vomiting, constipation and weight loss.
 There is no medication available to treat the disease.
 Patients must follow a lifelong gluten-free diet in an attempt to avoid symptoms.
 More than 2 million people in the United States have the disease, or about 1 in 133 people.